vEnhance/web.evanchen.cc/input/letters.md

 3. Provide any recent math olympiad results, like USAMO / TSTST / TST / IMO.
    (I may not use them, but I want to have them if I need them).
-4. Is there anything in particular I should discuss?
+4. **Is there anything in particular I should discuss?**
    In particular, how math-focused do you want me to be?
 5. Please **send me any application essays or completed forms** you are willing to share (drafts of essays are okay).
    This way, I can tailor my letter to complement what you've already written.
-6. State explicitly when the deadline is.
+6. State explicitly when the **deadline** is.

+Additional technical instructions:

+- When inviting me to whatever application the school or program uses, it's best if you invite the address evan at evanchen.cc.
+- _Exception_: for some reason, MathPrograms.org (which is used by REU's and MIT PRIMES) does not seem to work well with my professional email.
+  You should use evanchen at mit.edu there.
+- Please also specify which email address you applied to the program with.
-7. Specify what "type" of letter I am writing, if applicable.
+- Specify what "type" of letter I am writing, if applicable.
   For example, colleges commonly distinguish between, say "required" letters from a math teacher, or optional "supplements" (see e.g. [MIT][mitsupp], second-to-last paragraph).
   It is useful for me to know whether I am the main voice or if I am expecting to add on to what other (usually more traditional) teachers have to say.
-8. Specify which email address you applied to the program with.
+- Usually, I will always submit letters at least a week in advance if you asked ahead of time.
+  So if it's less than a week until the deadline and the letter I promised hasn't been submitted yet, then please double-check on it.

 [mitsupp]: https://mitadmissions.org/apply/firstyear/letters-of-recommendation/

-Usually, I will always submit letters at least a week in advance if you asked ahead of time.
-So if it's less than a week until the deadline and the letter I promised hasn't been submitted yet, then please double-check on it.